aiblocks/docs/guides/hardware.md

 # Nodes

-## Stellar-Core
+## AiBlocks-Core

-Instances of Stellar-Core are part of the network as a node and therefore need to be large enough to support the volume on the network.
+Instances of AiBlocks-Core are part of the network as a node and therefore need to be large enough to support the volume on the network.

 ### Minimum
 **CPU**: 4-Core (8-Thread) Intel i7/Xeon or equivalent (c5.xlarge on AWS)\